POLITICAL ECONOMY - 2022/3

 Formative assessment and Feedback

 Students receive verbal feedback during lectures (in which questions and real-world examples in economics are both attempted and discussed).
+Students are provided with fortnightly tasks relating to the material which they work on independently or in groups and can then post these works on the discussion forum where they receive feedback.
+In person lectures discuss some of these works.
+Students can also attend the module leader’s regular weekly office hours, or meet by appointment.
 Feedback to assessments will be given during lectures and students will be provided feedback documents which summarise commonly made mistakes in the assessments.
-For the course work and the exam, sample questions are made available for students so that they can familiarise themselves with the setup.
+For the midterm and the exam, sample questions are made available for students as well as model answers so that they can familiarise themselves with the setup.
+Students are also encouraged to post, and to answer others’, questions on the module webpage discussion board.
+The module leader also uses the discussion board to answer students’ questions.

-- provide a broad overview of important results from political economy
+- to provide a broad overview of important results from political economy.

-- build a foundation for thinking about the role of political economy in understanding economic outcomes
+- to build a foundation for thinking about the role of political economy in understanding economic outcomes.

-- provide a modelling based logic for reasoning about the crucial political issues, such as electoral competition, democracy and policy making; inequality and redistribution
+- to provide a modelling based logic for reasoning about the crucial political issues, such as electoral competition, democracy and policy making; inequality and redistribution and in this way contribute to student's understanding of sustainability and their global and cultural capabilities.

 C - Cognitive/analytical